Setup Survey Block

 Click the Initialize phase and create a User Variable named varSurveyResponse.

-In the Assisted Service phase of your application, before the call is routed, add a User Input block and create a message in the Prompts tab.
+In the Assisted Service phase of your application, before the interaction is routed, add a User Input block and create a message in the Prompts tab.
 In this example, you can use the following values:

 Next, place a Segmentation block to configure how your application responds to the result from the User Input block.
 In this example, configure the Segmentation block as shown below: